Gastric Sleeve Expected Weight Loss

-Countless studies have been performed in order to show the positive long-term impact of gastric sleeve on its patients.
+Countless studies have been performed to show the positive long-term impact of the gastric sleeve on its patients.
 According to the Obesity Action Coalition, on average people lose about 60% of their excess weight after having gastric sleeve surgery.
-This include individuals who have followed all of their post-op guidelines including diet closely.
+This includes individuals who have followed all of their post-op guidelines including diet closely.
 Excess body weight is the difference between your ideal weight and your current weight.

 Livestrong reports that gastric sleeve patients on average (in a study of 100 patients) lost about 18% of their excess weight in the first month following weight loss surgery.
-Average weight loss in that group was 50% after six month following surgery and nearly 63% at one year post-op.
+Average weight loss in that group was 50% after six months following surgery and nearly 63% at one-year post-op.

-Since weight loss is reported as a percentage, the number of pounds you shed can depend on your starting weight at surgery, your medical history and your age and/or gender.
+Since weight loss is reported as a percentage, the number of pounds you shed can depend on your starting weight at surgery, your medical history, and your age and gender.

 Things to Understand